Insanityandme/filipbook/README.md

 `git commit -m ".gitignore is now working"`

-## How to work with postcss in your local dev env
+### How to work with postcss in your local dev env
 `gulp watch` (will watch for changes in gulp-assets)

+# links and resources
+* https://console.aws.amazon.com/s5/ // where I host my media files
+* filipbook-staging.herokuapp.com
+* filipbook.herokuapp.com
+* filipbook.com